 - 5 Educate pupils about online safety as part of our curriculum.
 For example: - o The safe use of social media, the internet and technology - Keeping personal information private - How to recognise unacceptable behaviour online - How to report any incidents of cyber-bullying, ensuring pupils are encouraged to do so, including where they are a witness rather than a victim - Train staff, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying and the risks of online radicalisation.
 All staff members will receive refresher training at least once each academic year - Educate parents/carers about online safety via our website, communications sent directly to them and during parents' evenings.
-We will also share clear procedures with them so they know how to raise concerns about online safety - Make sure staff are aware of any restrictions placed on them with regards to the use of their mobile phone and cameras, for example that: - Staff are allowed to bring their personal phones to school for their own use, but will limit such use to non-contact time when pupils are not present - Staff will not take pictures or recordings of pupils on their personal phones or cameras unless in line with the School's mobile phone policy - Make all pupils, parents/carers, staff, volunteers and governors aware that they are expected to sign an agreement regarding the acceptable use of the internet in school, use of the school's ICT systems and use of their mobile and smart technology - Explain the sanctions we will use if a pupil is in breach of our policies on the acceptable use of the internet and mobile phones - Make sure all staff, pupils and parents/carers are aware that staff have the power to search pupils' phones, as set out in the DfE's guidance on searching, screening and confiscation - Put in place robust filtering and monitoring systems to limit children's exposure to the 4 key categories of risk (described above) from the school's IT systems - Second control of the control of
+We will also share clear procedures with them so they know how to raise concerns about online safety - Make sure staff are aware of any restrictions placed on them with regards to the use of their mobile phone and cameras, for example that: - Staff are allowed to bring their personal phones to school for their own use, but will limit such use to non-contact time when pupils are not present - Staff will not take pictures or recordings of pupils on their personal phones or cameras unless in line with the School's mobile phone policy - Make all pupils, parents/carers, staff, volunteers and governors aware that they are expected to sign an agreement regarding the acceptable use of the internet in school, use of the school's ICT systems and use of their mobile and smart technology - Explain the sanctions we will use if a pupil is in breach of our policies on the acceptable use of the internet and mobile phones - Make sure all staff, pupils and parents/carers are aware that staff have the power to search pupils' phones, as set out in the DfE's guidance on searching, screening and confiscation - Put in place robust filtering and monitoring systems to limit children's exposure to the 4 key categories of risk (described above) from the school's IT systems - Carry out an annual review of our approach to online safety, supported by an annual risk assessment that considers and reflects the risks faced by our school community